Bug report #11989

 still true and the latest master and still a huge issue as it also affects Arc*, see for example this report

-#3 Updated by Francisco Javier Garcia about 5 years ago
+#3 Updated by Francisco Javier Garcia over 5 years ago

 The shapefile attached opened in my openjump only reports one feature, it seems correct, but the openjump "look" of giovanni if the same that my openjump reports with other test I've made.
 It seems that qgis duplicate the feature in some way when you move vertex.